 Soon we aren’t going to have elected representatives that can be considered even real by the standards of 20 years ago.
 We’re already almost there.
 Trump may well be the president with true agency, limited as it was.

+Max Headroom 2024!
+The photo making the rounds that reveals the fake oval office during the great potato penetration was not surprising to me at all.
+What stood out to me was the entire media corps playing along, taking the appropriate camera angles and such.
+Thats the insult.
 There are no doubt fake sets of all kinds all over.
-But when the media is so captured by the regime that they wont report on small details, like from where they are actually reporting and why, well then the entire thing becomes a theater of the oligarchs and is suspect from top to bottom.
+But when the media is so captured by the regime that they wont report on small details, like from where they are actually reporting and why, well then the entire thing becomes a theater of the oligarchs and is suspect from… Read more »

 maybe the media insisted on it….